-2. Formal Resolution
+Formal Resolution

-The formal resolution option is a hearing process.
-A hearing officer will be assigned by the Title IX Coordinator or designee to make a determination of any Policy violations based on the relevant facts derived from the completed investigation report and the testimony taken during the decision hearing.
+The formal resolution option is a hearing that may result in disciplinary action against a Respondent when found responsible for a policy violation at the conclusion of the grievance procedures.
+A hearing officer will be assigned by the Title IX Coordinator or designee based on the relevant facts derived from the completed investigation report and the testimony taken during the decision hearing.
 The Response Team will authorize the formal resolution process.